lock3/wg21/paper.md

 # Conclusions {#outro}

 This is a big paper that covers a lot of ground.
-Much of this paper---especially Sections 3 to 7---describes features that have already been proposed in other papers, although with somewhat different syntax and possibly different semantics.
-Section 8 (Abstraction Mechanisms) also pulls in ideas from previous proposals, but ensures that they are firmly rooted in a the metaprogramming system described in Section 3.
-Section 9 (Compile-time I/O) is largely new, especially the ideas around external resources.
+Much of this paper---especially Sections [](#constexpr) to [](#inject)---describes features that have already been proposed in other papers, although with somewhat different syntax and possibly different semantics.
+Section [](#abstract) (Abstraction Mechanisms) also pulls in ideas from previous proposals, but ensures that they are firmly rooted in a the metaprogramming system described in Section [](#system).
+Section [](#io) (Compile-time I/O) is largely new, especially the ideas around external resources.
 These ideas needed to be fleshed out so they wouldn't be left behind.
 I also think that the ability to directly incorporate external data into a program is arguably one of the most powerful features presented in this paper.
 More work is needed on runtime metaprogramming, but I am strongly of the opinion that that work cannot advance independently of compile-time metaprogramming.

 The metaprogramming system in this paper combines many different features from different sources and ideas into what I think is a